sallon88/database/README.md

 	User::select($where); // DB::table('users')->select($where)
 	User::delete($where); // DB::table('users')->delete($where)

-params in create and update operation will be automatically checked according to $validates
+params in create and update method will be automatically checked according to $validates

 	User::create(array(
 		'user_name' => 'user_name',